Skip to main content

 Knit back and forth in 2×2 rib for about an inch.

-Slide to other end of needle, tie on project yarn, and work in 2×2 rib for several inches.
+Tie on project yarn and work in 2×2 rib for several inches.
 Swatch should be long enough to wrap around so you can graft the end to the beginning as if making a bracelet.

 Leave live on needles.